mmbman/Katagiri/1980-07-04-Karma-Taking-Care-of-Karma.md

 That’s why, please, take care of this karma.
 Because everything is changing; this body and mind is really in the stream of change, impermanence.
 Don’t attach too much; don’t hate too much.
 Anyway completely beyond hate or attachment, take care of your human body and mind, with *compassion*.
 Without compassion, you cannot take care of this human body and mind.

-That’s why Dogen Zenji says finally, “Nevertheless, flowers fall with attachment, while weeds grow with hatred.”
+That’s why Dōgen Zenji says finally, “Nevertheless, flowers fall with attachment, while weeds grow with hatred.”
 That means flowers and weeds have their own karma.
 Cats and dogs, trees and birds, all are Buddha, exactly, which means they can live in this world without [our] evaluation and judgement.
 Whatever you say, that is human business: it doesn’t matter, they can live.
 But: cat is cat.
 Cat has, also, his own karma.
 Dog [has] still his own karma.
 That’s why we can share our compassion with a dog, with a cat.

 The same applies to human beings: we can have, finally, human body and mind.
 Without this karma, we cannot practice!
 So, this is really karma, the human body, coming from parents.
 This is not a biological understanding, this is a really deep understanding.
 If you understand your body and mind just according to a biological, physiological point of view, well, you really hate your body and mind.
 But, if you understand more deeply, your body and mind become Buddha.